spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 rights on your machine you'll need to click yes to continue.

-Copy the code here and paste it into the PowerShell window, Ctrl+v will work in PowerShell.
+Copy the code here and paste it into the PowerShell window, Ctrl+v will work in PowerShell, press enter to execute the command.

 ```bash
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-You will be prompted to restart your machine after this which you should do.
+You will be prompted to restart your machine after this, which you should do.

-Check the link for a complete list of [windows keyboard shortcuts].
+> Check the link for a complete list of [windows keyboard shortcuts].

 After restarting you can open the Ubuntu program from the start menu and the second install (of WSL on your system) should happen.
 Wait for